google/timesketch/docs/guides/analyzers/feature_extraction.md

 The feature extraction analyzer creates attributes out of event data based on regex.
 Different features can be specified in the `data/features.yaml` file.

+### Use case

+This analyzer is helpful to built a list of `email_addresses` in a sketch that are used in in `WEBHIST`.
+To do that, run the analyzer to have the feature extracted.
+Check the results by running a query: `email_address:*`.

+Those results now can be used in an aggregation to plot a table limited to that column.

+Another way of extracting that information is via API, querying events that contain `email_address:*` as a pandas dataframe, and work from there.

 ### Configuration

 A feature extraction definition looks like this: